vitaly-t/spex/API.md

 **Kind**: global function
 **Summary**: Attempts to resolve every value in the input array.
-**Returns**: <code>Promise</code> - Result for the entire batch, which resolves whenevery promise in the input array has been resolved, and rejects when oneor more promise objects in the array rejected:- resolves with an array of individual resolved results, the same as `promise.all`;- rejects with an array of objects `{success, result}`:  - `success`: `true/false`, indicates whether the corresponding value    in the input array was resolved.  - `result`: resolved data, if `success=true`, or else the rejection reason.
+**Returns**: <code>Promise</code> - Result for the entire batch, which resolves whenevery promise in the input array has been resolved, and rejects when oneor more promise objects in the array rejected:- resolves with an array of individual resolved results, the same as `promise.all`;  The array comes extended with property `duration` - number of milliseconds  taken to resolve all the data.- rejects with an array of objects `{success, result}`:  - `success`: `true/false`, indicates whether the corresponding value    in the input array was resolved.  - `result`: resolved data, if `success=true`, or else the rejection reason.
 The array comes extended with function `getErrors`, which returns the list  of just errors, with support for nested batch results.
 Calling `getErrors()[0]`, for example, will get the same result as the  rejection reason that `promise.all` would provide.
 In both cases the output array is always the same size as the input one,providing index mapping between input and output values.
 <table>
   <thead>
     <tr>